-Due to the very low atmospheric temperature during the winter season, our body is likely to catch infections and diseases.
-Therefore, for this day people cook dishes like chikki, sesame laddu, undhiyu, kachariyu etc which are made with jaggery and sesame.
-These dishes have the ability to provide warmth to the body in the cold weather.
-They have all the beneficial nutrients present which is required by our body in winters.
+Due to the very low atmospheric temperature during the winter, our body is likely to catch infections and diseases.
+So, for this day people cook dishes made with jaggery like chikki, sesame laddu, undhiyu, kachariyu, etc. These dishes can provide warmth to the body in the cold weather.
+They have all the beneficial nutrients present which nourishes our body in winters.

-Sacred Bath, Charity, Religious Worship on Makar Sankranti
+Sacred Bath, Charity, and Religious Worship on Makar Sankranti

 Makar Sankranti is also signified as a ‘festival of charity’.
 The first bath of the Magh Mela starts from Makar Sankranti Festival and runs till the last bath of Shivaratri.
 It’s believed that on this day, the sun had left his anger and went to his son Shani’s house.
 This means the sun moved to Capricorn, his son’s ruled zodiac sign.
 Therefore, this day is marked as the day of happiness and prosperity.
 A lot of people also perform a sacred bath in the rivers and charity is also made.